The Home Of Outdoor Living

 2. Go modern with monochrome

-A monochrome palette will always be a winner in our books, especially if you're a lover of a contemporary style.
+A monochrome palette will always be a winner in our books, especially if you're a lover of modern garden ideas.

 So, for a pared-back outdoor kitchen that oozes with cool, pair black finishes with pale wood, clean lines, and sleek paving.
 Concrete-effect planters and design-led furniture will provide a perfectly Scandinavian finishing touch.

-Full-width sliding doors will encourage an airy feeling of flow between indoors and out, whilst a cover overhead will mean the space can be used whatever the weather.
+Full-width sliding doors will encourage an airy feeling of flow between indoors and out, whilst a cover overhead will mean you can enjoy grilling on your best BBQ whatever the weather.
 It's a great way to extend your living space.

 3. Mix up the textures